/dev/posts/

 • does not protect against AP impersonation, active attackers;

-• foward secrecy (no long term secret).
+• forward secrecy (no long term secret).

 Sequence diagram for the OWE association